Kavya-24/LinearAlgebra-Solutions-for-4x4-matrix/README.md

-# LinearAlgebra-Solutions-for-4x4-matrix
+# LinearAlgebra-Solutions

+## Contents
-Algorithm for finding the echelon form of a 4x4 matrix
+1. Algorithm for finding the echelon form of a 4x4 matrix
+2. Implementaion of making a set of vectors orthogonal (Generalized Matrix) by using Gram Schmidt Process